 I love a good classic flaky pie crust as much as the next person, but sometimes it’s nice to switch things up!
 And when the mood strikes, this oreo pie crust recipe is so easy it really drives home the fact that anyone can make a homemade pie crust in minutes.
-It’s just as easy as a graham cracker crust, but with a chocolate twist!
+It’s just as easy as a graham cracker crust or gingersnap crust, but with a chocolate twist!

 The chocolaty, crunchy signature Oreo flavor, and texture shine through which will come in handy any time of the year.
 Delicious no-bake desserts for summer BBQs and yummy warm pies for holiday gatherings during the cooler months.

 Great for making ahead of time and if you want to make a few at once, freeze them individually and have an oreo cookie crust on hand when you need it in a pinch!